vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 In this example "bbdd-test-identity"
 2. Create a Blazor Server application with individual user accounts.
 In this example "AppBlazorMariaDB"
-3. Install and uninstall Nuget packages
-Remove the MS SqlServer libraries and put the MySql ones
+3. Remove innecesiary files and and uninstall Nuget packages Remove the MS SqlServer libraries and put the MySql ones
 4. Modify the appsettings.json configuration file
 5. Modify Startup.cs file